felikafelix/Hackintosh-Thinkpad-T480s/README.md

 - ✅ Please re-generate SMBIOS and insert it into config.plist before first boot.
 - ✅ Apply undervolting using VoltageShift for better thermals and battery life (see notes section).
-- ✅ Install YogaSMC app to enable all Fn keys functionality.
+- ✅ Install YogaSMC app to enable all Fn keys functionality and Fan Control.
 - ✅ Always keep a backup of your EFI before making changes (recommended: test changes on a USB).
 - ✅ If boot fails or experiencing black screen on boot, try disabling EDID injection or set your own EDID in DeviceProperties.